practicalli/engineering-playbook/docs/os/linux/hyprland.md

     !!!
 INFO "Hyprland on Debian - scripts to review " [hyprland on debian script](https://github.com/drewgrif/debian-hyprland){target=_blank .md-button}

+    The hyprland packages are on version 0.41 at time of writing, the current release is 0.45 and has significant changes

 === "Arch Linux"

     Install a minimal Arch Linux OS from the ISO and setup Arch with Hyprland using the `archinstall`